Field Notes · 07 May 2026 · Ground Up Guides

 Water Plan

-The water plan shows the location of water mains, service lines, fire hydrants, and meter locations.
-For a residential lot, the most important element is the water service stub-out — the point where the water main connects to your individual lot.
+The water plan shows water mains, service lines, fire hydrants, and meter locations.
+For a residential lot, the most important item is the water service stub-out — where the water main connects to your individual lot.

-What to look for: Where your water meter will be located, what size service line is being provided, and whether fire hydrant spacing meets the required distance for your lot.
-If you're planning a large home, irrigation system, or fire suppression system, confirm the service line size and pressure supports your demand — in writing from the serving utility.
+Confirm where your water meter will be located, what size service line is provided, and whether fire hydrant spacing meets requirements for your lot.
+If you're planning a large home, irrigation system, or fire suppression system, confirm service size and pressure in writing from the serving utility.

 Sheet 03